QZ-WANG/ACT/README.md

 └── YelpRes
     └── YelpRes.mat
 ```
-Note that we are seeking the approvals from the owners of the datasets to make them available.
-Meanwhile, please contact the author of COMMANDER (Ding et al. 2021) for the datasets.
+The authors of [COMMANDER (Ding et al. 2021)](https://ieeexplore.ieee.org/document/9556511) have kindly allowed us to share the datasets.
+Please ensure appropriate citations when using the datasets.

 ## Getting started
 To run the framework: